First measurement of near-threshold J/$\psi $ exclusive photoproduction off the proton: The experiment

 We study the exclusive reaction $\gamma p \rightarrow p e^+e^-$ in the region of the $e^+e^-$ invariant mass $M(e^+e^-)> 0.90$~GeV, which includes the narrow $\phi $ and $J/\psi $ peaks, and the continuum dominated by the Bethe-Heitler (BH) process.
 Figure~\ref{fig:minv} shows the $M(e^+e^-)$ spectrum data after applying the event selection criteria described below.
 We normalize the $J/\psi $ total cross section to that of BH in the invariant mass range $1.20-2.50$~GeV, thus canceling uncertainties from factors like luminosity and common detector efficiencies.

-The challenging part of this measurement is the suppression of the pion background in the BH region.
-The $e/\pi $ separation is achieved mainly by applying selections on $p/E$, where the charged particle momentum $p$ comes from the kinematic fit described below, and $E$ is the energy deposited in the calorimeters.
-We require $- 3\sigma < p/E-\langle p/E \rangle < + 2\sigma$ for both lepton candidates, where the mean $\langle p/E \rangle $ is close to unity and the resolution $\sigma $ of $p/E$ for the sample of leptons in the BH region is $3.9\%$ for FCAL and $6.8\%$ for BCAL.
+The electron/pion separation is achieved mainly by applying selections on $p/E$, where the charged particle momentum $p$ comes from the kinematic fit described below, and $E$ is the energy deposited in the calorimeters.
+We require $- 3\sigma < p/E-\langle p/E \rangle < + 2\sigma$ for both lepton candidates, where the resolution $\sigma $ of $p/E$ for the sample of leptons in the BH region is $3.9\%$ for FCAL and $6.8\%$ for BCAL.
 We also take advantage of the radial layer structure of the BCAL, using the energy deposited in the innermost layer, $E_{pre}$, and requiring lepton candidates emitted at a polar angle $\theta $ to have $E_{pre}$sin$\theta > 30$~MeV, taking into account the pathlength through the calorimeter.
 This rejects a significant number of pions, which deposit small amounts of energy in this layer compared to electrons.
 We require all charged particles to have momenta $>0.4$~GeV and polar angle $>2^\circ $ in order to reduce the contamination from the $\pi^+\pi^-p$ final state and poorly reconstructed events.
 Due to the steeper $t$-dependence of BH compared to $\pi ^+\pi ^-$ production, to minimize the pion background we select the BH process only in the low-$t$ region, $-(t-t_{min})<0.6$~GeV$^2$.

 Protons with momenta $\lesssim 1$~GeV are identified by their energy deposition in the CDC.
 The three final-state particles are required to be consistent in time with the same electron beam bunch ($\pm 2$~ns for most of the data).
 The tagged beam photons that are in time with this bunch qualify as possible candidates associated with the reaction.
 The contribution from beam photons accidental in time is subtracted statistically using a sample of photons that are out-of-time with respect to the reaction beam bunch.
-Only one track combination per event for the three final state particles is selected; the fraction of the rejected combinations is below $6\%$.
-Loose selections are applied on the squared missing mass ($<0.25$~GeV$^2$) and the missing transverse momentum of the reaction ($<0.5$~GeV).

 Taking advantage of the exclusivity of the reaction and the relatively precise measurement of the beam energy, we use a kinematic fit to improve the resolution of the measured charged particle momenta.
 The fit enforces momentum and energy conservation and requires a common vertex for the three final-state particles.
 The electron-positron invariant mass spectrum in Fig.~\ref{fig:minv} is obtained using the results of the kinematic fit, which allows us to achieve a $13$~MeV standard deviation (SD) mass resolution for the $J/\psi $.
 Studies of the kinematic fit show that the results are constrained primarily by the direction and magnitude of the proton momentum and the directions of the two leptons.
 In contrast to protons, the leptons are produced on average with higher momenta and smaller angles where the momenta are reconstructed with larger uncertainties.
 Therefore they do not affect the kinematic fit noticeably.